jeremenichelli/personal-site/posts/2015-09-12-what-is-it-to-be-the-new-ie.md

 ### Is it Safari the new IE?

-If you don't give me much time to think about it I will quickly answer _no_, calling <a href="http://nolanlawson.com/2015/06/30/safari-is-the-new-ie/" target="_blank">Apple's beloved browser the new IE</a> is an exageration in my humble opinion.
+If you don't give me much time to think about it I will quickly answer _no_, calling [Apple's beloved browser the new IE](//nolanlawson.com/2015/06/30/safari-is-the-new-ie/) is an exageration in my humble opinion.
 Why?
 Well, how often do you have to include a facade like the one I showed you above for Safari in your projects?
 Exactly.

-To be fair, Nolan himself cool it down in a <a href="http://nolanlawson.com/2015/07/05/safari-is-the-new-ie-2-revenge-of-the-linkbait/" target="_blank">second post</a> while still maintaining some of the points he made previously.
+To be fair, Nolan himself cool it down in a [second post](//nolanlawson.com/2015/07/05/safari-is-the-new-ie-2-revenge-of-the-linkbait/) while still maintaining some of the points he made previously.

 Truth is that five years ago most of our complains about Internet Explorer were related to DOM manipulation features, basic JavaScript methods and CSS properties.

 Now the scenario has changed a lot, browsers are capable of running complex applications, or _web apps_, and mobile usage is increasing so **HTML5** specification came alive giving vendors the chance to keep up with the trend and add new and well specified features to their navigators, but the arrival of those new features to the common spec of a modern browser also increases the possibility of fragmentation in multiple areas.

-Nolan has a really good point, his project really needs <a href="http://caniuse.com/#feat=indexeddb" target="_blank">IndexedDB</a> and to be fair that API has been present in Chrome since version 23 and in Firefox since version 16 both unprefixed, but the fruit company hasn't even tried to add it to Safari.
+Nolan has a really good point, his project really needs [IndexedDB](//caniuse.com/#feat=indexeddb) and to be fair that API has been present in Chrome since version 23 and in Firefox since version 16 both unprefixed, but the fruit company hasn't even tried to add it to Safari.

 Come on Apple, is it that hard?